Gaucin/team_international_challenge/README.md

 The main module `DataCapture` is under the `app` dir.

-And you can run execute it with this command:
+And you can execute it with this command:
 ~~~bash
 python app/run.py
 ~~~